fffaheem/Doctor-Prescription-Reader-Information-Extractor-and-Analyzer/readme.md

 - Ensure your Google API key is valid.
 - If using a PDF, only the first page will be processed.
 - Invalid or unreadable prescriptions will return `"not a prescription"`.

+## Future Enhancements
+Exciting updates are on the way!
+Soon, a Flask-based web app will be released alongside this standalone API.
+This web app will provide a user-friendly interface where users can easily upload prescription images and instantly receive extracted results.

+Stay tuned for more updates!